G-EDM/G-EDM-v1-deprecated/README.md

 Work in progress.

+# Possible licensing issues

+Due to some questions about licensing the grbl code is temporarily unpublished.
+It may be possible that the license of grbl spawns across the gedm code.
+It is clearly visible that, even if this is the case, this would be an error.
+So the code was published on error with maybe a problematic licensing.
+Until this issue is adressed the code remains unpublished and I clearly say that commercial use or redistribution of the gedm library is prohibited.

 # G-RBL beta discovers the wild!

 Finally the G-RBL beta release is available!
 Check it out now .